Interpreting Temporal Graph Neural Networks with Koopman Theory: Methods

 After introducing an extra index for the node dimension, equation~\eqref{eq:sindy-explicit} becomes

-where the index $\sindyidx=1,\dots,J$ spans over the monomials of $\Theta$, each corresponding by construction to an edge of the input \gls{tg}.
-We can then interpret $\xi_{n,\sindyidx}$ as a weight that measures how important the edge corresponding to the $\sindyidx$-th monomial is for the dynamics of the $n$-th node embedding, $\bm{h}'_n$.
-This allows us to construct a weight for each edge $(n,m)$ as
+where the index $\sindyidx=1,\dots,J$ spans the monomials of $\Theta$, each corresponding by construction to an edge of the input \gls{tg}, including self-loops.
+We can interpret $\xi_{n,\sindyidx}$ as a weight that measures how strongly the $\sindyidx$-th term contributes to the dynamics of the $n$-th node embedding, $\bm{h}'_n$.
+This allows us to define a weight for each edge~$(n,m)$ as

-In equation~\eqref{eq:sindy-weights}, one sum is over all monomials' weights $\xi_{n',\sindyidx}$ that refer to the same edge $(n,m)$, which expresses how important the edge $(n,m)$ is for the \mbox{$n'$-th} node.
-The inner sum is needed because different monomials refer to the same edge, e.g. the terms $\bm{H}_n \bm{H}_m^2$ and $\bm{H}_n^2 \bm{H}_{m}$ both relate to $(n,m)$.
-The outer sum over all nodes takes into account how important edge $(n,m)$ is for the whole~\gls{tg}.
-Once we have a weight for each edge $w_\texttt{e}(n,m)$, we can then compare it with the ground truth $m_\texttt{e}(n,m)$ to test hypothesis~\ref{hyp:edge-gt}.
+In equation~\eqref{eq:sindy-weights}, the inner sum runs over all monomial weights $\xi_{n',\sindyidx}$ that refer to the same edge $(n,m)$, which expresses how important the edge $(n,m)$ is for the \mbox{$n'$-th} node.
+The inner sum is needed because different monomials can refer to the same edge, e.g.~the terms $\bm{H}_n \bm{H}_m^2$ and $\bm{H}_n^2 \bm{H}_{m}$ both relate to $(n,m)$.
+The outer sum runs over all nodes and therefore measures how important edge $(n,m)$ is for the whole~\gls{tg}.
+The edge weight $w_\texttt{e}(n,m)$ can then be compared with the ground truth $m_\texttt{e}(n,m)$ to test hypothesis~\ref{hyp:edge-gt}.